-Portfolio Purpose: The portfolio review process is available to all M.S.N. students who believe that they can meet the learning objectives/competencies required of a specific nursing course within their program of study.
+A portfolio review process is available to all M.S.N. students who believe that they can meet the learning objectives/competencies required of a specific nursing course within their program of study.
 The portfolio is a mechanism used to validate the acquisition of knowledge and skills congruent with course expectations and student learning outcomes.
-The portfolio provides objective evidence that students have acquired the content and skills through prior learning and/or practice experiences.
+The portfolio provides objective evidence that students have acquired the knowledge, skills, and abilities through prior learning and/or practice experiences.
 The decision to accept the documentation provided is based on determination of the equivalency of this prior knowledge and skills that the student would be expected to demonstrate at the completion of a specific course.
 The portfolio review option does not take the place of course equivalency reviews or transfer credit.
+For more information about specific policies and procedures related to the portfolio review process for graduate students please refer to the current graduate student handbook at the School of Nursing Web site.